 • proton-pump inhibitor use

-• travelers with prior residence in higher-risk destination visiting friends and relatives
+• travellers with prior residence in higher-risk destination visiting friends and relatives

 • travel during hot and wet seasons